ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Triage.md

 * [ ] Check [Trusted Data Health Dashboard](https://app.periscopedata.com/app/gitlab/891891/TD:-Trusted-Data-Health-Dashboard) to get high level overview of health status if the data in the Snowflake Data-warehouse could be trusted or not.
 Health Status in the dashboard is presented separately for Data extraction (RAW data layer) and Data transformation (Prod data layer) with a PASS, FAIL, WARNING status.
 * [ ] Investigate and respond to each **active** failure and alert in **#data-pipelines** and **#data-prom-alerts by:**
     * [ ] Updating the [Monte Carlo](https://getmontecarlo.com/monitors) status via Slack according to the defined action
-    * [ ] [Creating an issue](https://gitlab.com/gitlab-data/analytics/issues/new?issuable_template=Triage%20Errors%20DE) for each failure or relevant alert
+    * [ ] [Creating an issue](https://gitlab.com/gitlab-data/analytics/issues/new?issuable_template=Triage%20Errors%20DE) for each failure or relevant alert.
     * [ ] [Opening an incident issue](https://gitlab.com/gitlab-data/analytics/-/issues/new?issuable_template=incident&issue[issue_type]=incident) when the failure requires [immediate action](https://about.gitlab.com/handbook/business-technology/data-team/how-we-work/#incidents) to avoid or rememdy a data outage.
         * [ ] Link to all resulting incidents/issues and MRs in slack
 * [ ] Notify Data Customers of [data refresh SLO](https://about.gitlab.com/handbook/business-ops/data-team/platform/#extract-and-load) breach by posting a message to the `#data` Slack channel using the appropriate Data Notification Template